Atheism: Early Indian religions

+Ideas that would be recognized today as atheistic are documented in the Vedic period and the classical antiquity.
 Atheistic schools are found in early Indian thought and have existed from the times of the historical Vedic religion.

-Among the six orthodox schools of Hindu philosophy, Samkhya, the oldest philosophical school of thought, does not accept God, and the early Mimamsa also rejected the notion of God.
+Among the six orthodox schools of Hindu philosophy, Samkhya, the oldest philosophical school of thought does not accept God, and the early Mimamsa also rejected the notion of God.

-The thoroughly materialistic and anti-theistic philosophical Cārvāka (or Lokāyata) school that originated in India around the 6th century BCE is probably the most explicitly atheistic school of philosophy in India, similar to the Greek Cyrenaic school.
+The thoroughly materialistic and anti-theistic philosophical Chārvāka (or Lokāyata) a school that originated in India around the 6th century BCE is probably the most explicitly atheistic school of philosophy in India, similar to the Greek Cyrenaic school.
 This branch of Indian philosophy is classified as heterodox due to its rejection of the authority of Vedas and hence is not considered part of the six orthodox schools of Indian philosophy.
 It is noteworthy as evidence of a materialistic movement in ancient India.

-Chatterjee and Datta explain that our understanding of Cārvāka philosophy is fragmentary, based largely on criticism of the ideas by other schools, and that it is not a living tradition:
+Satischandra Chatterjee and Dhirendramohan Datta explain in An Introduction to Indian Philosophy that our understanding of Chārvāka philosophy is fragmentary, based largely on criticism of the ideas by other schools: "Though materialism in some form or other, has always been present in India, and occasional references are found in the Vedas, the Buddhistic literature, the Epics, as well as in the later philosophical works we do not find any systematic work on materialism, nor any organized school of followers as the other philosophical schools possess.
+But almost every work of the other schools states, for refutation, the materialistic views.
+Our knowledge of Indian materialism is chiefly based on these."
 Other Indian philosophies generally regarded as atheistic include Classical Samkhya and Purva Mimamsa.
-The rejection of a personal creator "God" is also seen in Jainism and Buddhism in India.
+The rejection of a personal creator, "God", is also seen in Jainism and Buddhism in India.